Did you know that it is possible to reduce cystic acne in as little as five days?

 I used to drink one cup of water every few days and coincidentally this was the time when my skin was the worst.

-There isn’t a clinical study that supports the belief that water will help clear your acne, but speaking from experience, there might be a connection between drinking a good amount of water and clear skin.
+There isn’t a clinical study that supports the belief that water will help clear your acne, but speaking from experience, there might be a connection between drinking water and clear skin.

 Doesn’t hurt to try!